- Length:16 pages (4500 words)

 - Suitable regardless of how the goods will be transported

 The export contract includes paragraphs covering the following:

 - Payment, including by letter of credit;

-- Delivery: choose from a well explained and full Incoterm list;
+- Transportation: choose from a well explained and full Incoterm list;

 - Risk and retention of title;

 - Liability for defects or goods not ordered;